 Brittany E. Wilson

-Assistant Professor of New Testament; Interim Director, Doctor of Theology Program
+Associate Professor of New Testament; Director, Doctor of Theology Program

 Duke Divinity School